Towards parallel time-stepping for the numerical simulation of atherosclerotic plaque growth: Conclusion

 We have derived a parareal algorithm for the time parallelization of the macro scale in a two-scale formulation for the simulation of atherosclerotic plaque growth.
 To reduce the computational cost of the coarse-scale propagators, we have introduced a variant which re-uses growth values that were computed within the fine problems and avoids additional costly micro-scale computations in serial.

 The approaches have been tested on two different numerical examples of increasing complexity: first, by means of a simple ODE growth model, and secondly, by a PDE model of reaction-diffusion type.
 In this proof-of-concept, we analyze the approaches based on results and timings of a serial implementation.
 Since the number of communication steps is low compared to the computational work, we are still able to provide meaningful results.
 In the first case, we obtain estimated speedups up to 6.3 (standard parareal) respectively 7.8 (re-usage variant) in terms of the number of micro problems to be solved.
 In the PDE model, the maximum estimated speedups, now based on estimated parallel runtimes, were 3.9 respectively 5.6.
-In future work, these results will have to confirmed using a parallel implementation.
+In future work, these results will have to confirmed using a parallel implementation. {\reftwo Therefore, we have discussed theoretically two parallelization schemes, master-slave and distributed parallelization.
+The discussion indicated that the distributed scheme might be beneficial, which also needs to be tested in future work.}

-Additional research should also be spent on further improving the efficiency of the coarse propagator.
-Therefore, the idea of~\cref{alg:para} could be extended, for example, by storing and interpolating the computed growth values, instead of simply re-using them.
-Further future investigations include the application of the algorithms in complex three-dimensional geometries, more complex plaque growth, and arterial wall models.
+Additional research should also be invested into further improving the efficiency of the coarse propagator.
+Therefore, the idea of~\cref{alg:para} could be extended, for example, by storing and interpolating the computed growth values, instead of simply re-using them. {\reftwo For the ODE case, such an interpolation approach has already been applied in our proceedings paper~\cite{FreiHeinleinProceedings} with promising results.
+The extension to the PDE model is, however, not straight-forward, as an operator ${\cal M}: c_s \to \overline{\gamma}(\sigma_f^{WS}(c_s))$ between spatially distributed functions needs to be approximated.} Further future investigations include the application of the algorithms in complex three-dimensional geometries, more complex plaque growth, and arterial wall models.
 Finally, the approaches presented here can be combined with a spatial parallelization of the FSI problems or with adaptive time-stepping on micro and macro scale, as presented by Richter \& Lautsch~\cite{RichterLautsch2021}.